nouveau-riche/smart_kaksha/README.md

-Welcome to the smart kaksha wiki!
+Welcome to the smart kaksha!

 # **Smart Kaksha**

-Building a Mobile application(Android and iOS) for collages that aims to simplify creating, distributing and grading assignments.
-The primary purpose of Collage Classroom is to streamline the process of sharing files and notes between teachers and students.
+Building a Mobile application(Android and iOS) for schoold that aims to simplify creating, distributing and grading assignments.
+The primary purpose of Smart Kaksha is to streamline the process of sharing files and notes between teachers and students.

 ## Smart Kaksha Features:

 * Splash
-* Login
-* Routing
+* Signup/Login with Google
 * Create Classroom
 * Join Classroom
 * Edit Classroom by Instructor
+* Share joining code
 * Classroom Details for Students
 * Post Assignment by Instructor
 * Unenrol From Joined Class